lwakefield/hatchat/readme.md

 `GET /channels` shows a user which channels they are a member of.

-`POST /subscribe` subscribes a user to a channel, the invite must match the `inviteModel`.
+`POST /invite` invites a user to a channel, the invite must match the `inviteModel`.
 - `channelId` id of channel
 - `userId` uuid string